Chincha Islands War: War with Peru, Ecuador, and Bolivia

 On November 7, 1865, his unwillingness to declare war on Spain and the vilification arising from his signing of the Vivanco-Pareja Treaty forced Peruvian President Juan Antonio Pezet from office.
 He was replaced by his vice president, General Pedro Diez Canseco.

 Diez Canseco also tried to avoid war with Spain, which similarly led to his downfall only 20 days later.
 On November 26, General Mariano Ignacio Prado, the leader of the nationalist movement, deposed Canseco.
 The new government immediately declared its solidarity with Chile and its intention to declare war on Spain and to restore Peru's national honor.

 Chile and Peru formally signed an alliance against Spain on December 5, 1865.
 The Peruvian Congress ratified the alliance on January 12, and two days later, Peru finally declared war on Spain.
 Chile's navy was weak and almost nonexistent.
 To reinforce its Chilean ally, a Peruvian squadron, commanded by Captain Lizardo Montero, was immediately dispatched to the south.
 Among the ships in the squadron were the steam frigates Amazonas and Apurímac.

 Ecuador joined the alliance on January 30, 1866 by declaring war on Spain on that day.
 Bolivia, under the command of General Mariano Melgarejo, also declared war on March 22, 1866.
-The moves resulted in all ports on South America's Pacific coast becoming closed to the Spanish fleet.
-Argentina and Brazil refused to join the alliance, as they were embroiled in a war with Paraguay.
+The moves resulted in all ports on South America's Pacific coast south of Colombia becoming closed to the Spanish fleet.
+Argentina refused to join the alliance, as it was embroiled in a war with Paraguay.